 VRM = vehicle revenue miles – the miles transit vehicles are scheduled to or actually travel in revenue service; defined as one vehicle traveling one mile with revenue passengers on board

-All recipients and sub-recipients of FTA grant funds are required to develop and certify that they have a safety plan meeting the requirements of the PTASP rule by July 20, 2020.
+All recipients and sub-recipients of FTA grant funds are required to develop and certify that they have a safety plan meeting the requirements of the PTASP rule annually by July.
 Tier I providers must draft and implement their own safety plans.
 Tier II providers may have the state draft the safety plan on their behalf or may opt to draft their own safety plan.

 Regardless of who drafts and certifies a safety plan, each transit operator is required to carry out and implement its own safety plan.

 All Tier II Providers in the CRTPO planning area opted to use the State safety plan template.
 Transit Safety Plans are available from each transit agency upon request.